Envoy Gateway + OpenAPI

 Step 5: Envoy Filter for gRPC-JSON Transcoding

 If your Envoy Gateway version supports EnvoyPatchPolicy, configure the transcoder filter directly.
-This patch injects the grpc_json_transcoder HTTP filter into the listener chain, configuring it with the proto descriptor, target services, and JSON print options (whitespace, primitive fields, proto field names).
+The patch injects the grpc_json_transcoder HTTP filter into the listener chain, configuring it with the proto descriptor, target services, and JSON print options (whitespace, primitive fields, proto field names).

 Step 6: Swagger UI Deployment